binary-signal/Ethereum-Tracker/README.md

 # Running the script
 * run with python3 ethtr.py

-* if you want to get sms notification to mobile run run with python3 ethtr.py -m
+* if you want to get sms notification to mobile run with python3 ethtr.py -m